MicrosoftDocs/azure-docs/articles/logic-apps/workflow-assistant-standard.md

 **Q**: Does Azure Logic Apps own the workflows suggested by the workflow assistant?

-**A**: The workflow assistant doesn't own the workflow suggestions that the assistant provides to you nor the workflows that you build based on these suggestions.
-You own and manage the workflows that you create using the workflow assistant's help.
+**A**: The workflow assistant doesn't own the suggestions that the assistant provides to you nor the workflows that you build based on these suggestions.

 **Q**: What's the difference between Azure OpenAI Service and ChatGPT?